vg15o2/pennings/old enough to do better.md

 ## Wisdom and Spirituality
 **Same cities, but different streets:** The sense of warmth just doesn't hit the same.
 I cannot fathom this enough and put this in words. balled to Vienna by billy joel EVERY.
 SINGLE.
 TIME.
 Its just genuinely heavy.

 **Personality:** As long as I can make a silly joke I think there's nothing to worry about personality, I guess.
-Also kinda realized love and romantic interests are two very different things (ik mother you are just smiling reading this).
+Being introverted and socially odd are two entirely different things, Also kinda realized love and romantic interests are two very different things (ik mother you are just smiling reading this).
 And the right people will always walk in just the way wrong ones walk out.

 Bhai bhai bhai, I'm very not comfy with fact that I recalled Deepika Padukone's sequence from YJHD "kuch waqt do, sab theek hojayega."
 Many, many times and never NEVER not failed to feel wholesome.